tomerramk/ai-chatbot/README.md

    ```pwsh
    npm run package
    ```
-   The packed application will be located under `frontend/release-builds`
+   The packaged application will be located under `frontend/release-builds`